 - Candidate must be board-certified in a surgical specialty and must have completed surgical training in the last six years.

-- Candidate must hold a faculty appointment at a research-based academic medical center or hold a military service position.
+- Candidate must hold a junior faculty appointment at a research-based academic medical center; a candidate holding a military service position is also eligible.

 - Only one application per surgical department will be accepted.

-- Nominees must submit a one-page essay to the committee that explains why they should be considered for the award and describes the importance of their past and current research.
+- Nominees must submit a one-page essay to the committee explaining why they should be considered for the award and describing the importance of their past and present research.

 - Nomination documentation must include an NIH-formatted biographical sketch and copies of the candidate’s three most significant publications.